 The National Science Foundation manages the United States Antarctic Program and supports scientific research by overseeing a massive cooperative effort among researchers, the military, and civilian agencies.

-National Science Foundation (NSF), Division of Polar Programs (OPP)
+National Science Foundation (NSF), Office of Polar Programs (OPP)

 Funds and manages the United States Antarctic Program (USAP); supports scientific research and oversees the cooperative efforts of a civilian contractor, the military, and several federal agencies.